Dataset-RFGroup/WIPI-Dataset/readme.md

 <center>Figure 2.
 The framework of MMDF to automatically obtain cloud-free labels.</center>

 The WIPI can be used for academic research only, please do not use them for commercial purposes.
-If you have any problem with the use of WIPI dataset, please contact: [rfwang@xidian.edu.cn](mailto:rfwang@xidian.edu.cn) and [weibinli@xidian.edu.cn](mailto:weibinli@xidian.edu.cn).
+If you have any problem with the use of WIPI dataset, please contact: [rfwang@xidian.edu.cn](mailto:rfwang@xidian.edu.cn) and [zhg_chenchen@163.com](mailto:zhg_chenchen@163.com).